 Evenwel v.
 Abbott (One Person, One Vote)

-In this case, the Court will decide if eligible voting population numbers can be substituted for total population numbers when voting districts are determined.
+In this case, the Court decided if eligible voting population numbers can be substituted for total population numbers when voting districts are determined.

 Back in 2013, the Texas legislature drafted new districts for electing the 31 members of the state senate.
 The lawmakers proceeded on a theory of equal representation by actual population, with just an 8.04 percent difference between the largest and the smallest districts.
 But the Texas legislature based its headcount on the total population of each district and not the numbers of people eligible to vote in each district.
 Due to an imbalance in the voting age population in the districts, the difference between the largest and the smallest districts rose to as much as 49 percent, when it came to who could actually cast votes.